-In some circumstances, such difficulties may constitute a scope limitation that leads to a modification of the auditor's opinion.7
+In some circumstances, such difficulties may constitute a scope limitation that leads to a modification of the auditor's opinion.1

 Significant Matters Discussed, or Subject to Correspondence with Management (Ref: Para.
-16(c) (i))
+16(c)(i))

-- A19.
-Significant matters discussed, or subject to correspondence with management may include such matters as: - Business conditions affecting the entity, and business plans and strategies that may affect the risks of material misstatement. - Concerns about management's consultations with other accountants on accounting or auditing matters. - Discussions or correspondence in connection with the initial or recurring appointment of the auditor regarding accounting practices, the application of auditing standards, or fees for audit or other services.
+- A22.
+Significant matters discussed, or subject to correspondence with management may include such matters as: - Significant events or transactions that occurred during the year. . - Business conditions affecting the entity, and business plans and strategies that may affect the risks of material misstatement. - Concerns about management's consultations with other accountants on accounting or auditing matters. - Discussions or correspondence in connection with the initial or recurring appointment of the auditor regarding accounting practices, the application of auditing standards, or fees for audit or other services. - Significant matters on which there was disagreement with management, except for • initial differences of opinion because of incomplete facts or preliminary information that are later resolved by the auditor obtaining additional relevant facts or information.